 GeneCards Summary for DLAT Gene

 DLAT (Dihydrolipoamide S-Acetyltransferase) is a Protein Coding gene.
 Diseases associated with DLAT include Pyruvate Dehydrogenase E2 Deficiency and Primary Biliary Cirrhosis.
-Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
+Among its related pathways are Citrate cycle (TCA cycle) and Metabolism.
 GO annotations related to this gene include transferase activity, transferring acyl groups and dihydrolipoyllysine-residue acetyltransferase activity.
 An important paralog of this gene is PDHX.

 UniProtKB/Swiss-Prot for DLAT Gene